Phantomape/paxos/README.md

 * Add multi-platform support
 * Add benchmark
 * Add Jepsen for validation
+* Split examples into a new project, the reason why I haven't done that is because I can't come up with a good project name, LMAO

 # Contact
+Don't contact me

 # Reporting bugs
+Full of bugs, just leave it

 # License
 MIT